Deschampsia, tufted hairgrass: planting, care and companion planting

 - Discover our range of Deschampsias!

-- Discover ideas for pairing Deschampsia
+- Discover our ideas for pairing Deschampsia

-- Video tip: dividing an ornamental grass.
+- Video tip: divide an ornamental grass.

 - Subscribe!